LFE89/nello_one_without_cloud/README.md

 **Preamble:**
 It is **not** neccessary to modify the nello firmware.
 The entire solution was only tested with a nello device, connected to a bticino 100 Audio (2 wire bus) system.

+See [Update 2] for the full offline backend information.

 ### Understanding: nello.io public cloud MQTT broker access